Minority Report: Plot

-In 2054, the federal government plans to nationally implement the Washington, D.C., prototype "Precrime" police program, which has been operating for six years.
-Three clairvoyant humans ("precogs") receive psychic impressions of an impending homicide, and officers analyze their visions to determine the location and apprehend the perpetrator before the crime can occur.
-Would-be killers are placed in an electrically induced coma and held in a panopticon-like prison facility.
-Although Precrime has eliminated nearly all premeditated murders during its six-year existence, spontaneous crimes of passion called "red ball" killings still occur, giving the police only a short time to act.
+In 2054, a "Precrime" pilot program is running in Washington, D.C. in the United States.
+Three clairvoyant individuals known as "precognitives" or "precogs" receive psychic visions about imminent homicides.
+Police detectives use information from the visions to apprehend would-be perpetrators before they can commit a crime.
+Those arrested are put into a coma and imprisoned indefinitely.
+Although Precrime has eliminated nearly all premeditated murders during its six-year existence, impulsive killings are still attempted, giving the police only a short time to act.

-Precrime chief John Anderton joined the program after his six-year-old son Sean was abducted and never found.
-He suffers from depression and addiction to a drug called neuroin, and his wife Lara has left him.
-Department of Justice agent Danny Witwer audits the Precrime operation, intent on uncovering any flaws.
-Agatha, one of the precogs, experiences a flashback to a woman's drowning as Anderton watches.
-Curious, he learns from the prison warden that the intended victim, Anne Lively, went missing shortly after her murder was prevented; however, he also discovers that Agatha's vision of the crime is not on file.
+Precrime chief John Anderton joined the program after his six-year-old son Sean was abducted in a public swimming pool and presumably killed several months before the program's introduction.
+He is addicted to a drug called neuroin, and he and his wife Lara have separated.
+Department of Justice agent Danny Witwer audits Precrime to uncover flaws.
+Anderton watches as one of the precogs, Agatha, has a flashback of a woman drowning.
+He learns from the prison warden that the intended victim, Anne Lively, went missing shortly after her murder was prevented; he also discovers that Agatha's vision of the crime is not on file.
 Soon afterward, the precogs predict that Anderton will kill a man named Leo Crow, whom he has never met.
 Anderton flees, prompting Witwer to begin a manhunt.

-Anderton visits Dr. Iris Hineman, a geneticist whose research led to the creation of Precrime, and learns that the precogs' abilities are the result of brain damage in the womb caused by their parents' addiction to early, impure forms of neuroin during pregnancy.
-Hineman explains that one precog occasionally sees a different future vision from the others, known as a "minority report".
-These discrepancies are purged from the official record to maintain the precogs' reputation of infallibility, but the precogs retain their memories.
-If Anderton does have a minority report, Hineman says, it will most likely have been generated by Agatha since her precog ability is the strongest of the three.
+Anderton visits Dr. Iris Hineman, a geneticist whose research led to the creation of Precrime.
+She reveals that the precogs' abilities were acquired in utero from their neuroin-addicted mothers.
+She also explains that one precog occasionally sees a different future vision from the others, which is known as a "minority report".
+The minority reports are purged from the record to maintain the precogs' reputation of infallibility, so if Anderton has a minority report, he will have to find Agatha, the precog with the strongest precognitive abilities.